A UserZoom competitive UX measurement report

 This resulted in a significantly higher number of users browsing by category compared to most other sites

-Both Kroger and Walmart have a prominent search bar at the top of the page, and large adverts and promotions below.
-This design made customers more likely to use search than the other retailers
+Both Kroger and Walmart have a prominent search bar at the top of the page and large adverts and promotions below.
+This design made customers more likely to use search than the other retailers.

 In a highly competitive industry that's seeing increasing demands and pressure from consumers, the need to adapt quickly is essential but this has to be done with complete confidence that it's what your customers demand.

 User research is integral to optimizing features and products, and the key to ensuring user-focused product decisions are made is by implementing a UX measurement program tied to business KPIs.
-This puts a numerical value on UX improvements that you can track and manage.
+This puts a numerical value on UX improvements you can track and manage.

 An analytically rigorous measurement program gives confidence in design decisions.
 You have concrete evidence to support how UX impacts specific business KPIs and data to sell to leadership teams and stakeholders for further investment and improvements.